evagabriela/WDI/curriculum/week-01/03-wireframes-layouts-grid-systems/README.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*
-- Describe what a wireframe is and its role in a the development process
+- Describe what a wireframe is and its role in the development process
 - Describe the differences between low/medium/high fidelity markups
 - Create a wireframe to define the layout and user flow for your app
 - Adjust layout based on hierarchy of content